ludvigla/FFPE_mouse_brain_explorer/README.md

-# FFPE mousebrain spatial transcriptomics data explorer
+# FFPE mouse brain spatial transcriptomics data explorer
 With this app you can explore spatial transcriptomics data of coronal sections from mouse brain tissue presented in "Genome-wide Spatial Expression Profiling in Formalin-fixed Tissues" (Villacampa E. and Larsson.
 L et al).

 # Installation